jean-moulinette/open-dj/README.md

 Don't forget to add the asterisk in the install apt statement, it will get you all VLC's plugins.

+## VLC's youtube.lua script

-**It is also very recommanded to update the internal VLC youtube .lua script by replacing it with this one.** https://raw.githubusercontent.com/videolan/vlc/master/share/lua/playlist/youtube.lua
+**It is also very recommended to update the internal VLC youtube .lua script by replacing it with this one.** https://raw.githubusercontent.com/videolan/vlc/master/share/lua/playlist/youtube.lua

 Save it to your system (right click, save under), and replace the original one mostly located under **/usr/lib/vlc/lua/playlist/youtube.lua**

-If you don't do this, you'll maybe have serious issue for reading a youtube link with VLC, such as always getting a copyrights warning in open-dj.
+If you don't do this, you'll may go through serious issues for reading a youtube link with VLC, such as always getting a copyrights warning in open-dj.

 Now you're ready to install open-dj.

 ## Using an HTTP server

-I personally use Nginx to host open-dj on my computer, this is very usefull as i can set a reverse proxy on the port used by open-dj redirecting it to the port 80 allowing your users to just type the ip/dns of your server in their favorite browser address bar without specifying any port.
+I personally use Nginx to host open-dj on my computer, this is very useful as i can set a reverse proxy on the port used by open-dj redirecting it to the port 80 allowing your users to just type the ip/dns of your server in their favourite browser address bar without specifying any port.

-You can find a file named **nginx.conf.exemple** at the root of the repo wich will give you exemples.
+You can find a file named **nginx.conf.exemple** at the root of the repo which will give you examples.
 There is a few very important settings for getting websocket server working well.

 You can refer to http://nginx.org/en/docs/ for further informations.